ginolatorilla/k8s-homenet/README.md

 - ARM64 images can only run.
 Minikube doesn't use emulation when it uses QEMU.
   Most of Minikube's addons will not work because of this.

+- ArgoCD will always report Ingresses to be healthy to workaround an [issue](https://github.com/argoproj/argo-cd/issues/1704) with the HAProxy ingress controller.

 ## Troubleshooting

 ### `nslookup apps.homenet` fails in macOS